It is kept for reference and is no longer updated.

 for illustration).
 To define links like this, use the

-and *Inter
+*Intra and *Inter headings:

 # A network in multiplex format